ccat3z/stars/README.md

 * [material-components/material-components-web](https://github.com/material-components/material-components-web): Modular and customizable Material Design UI components for the web
 * [material-shell/material-shell](https://github.com/material-shell/material-shell): A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
 It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
 * [material-foundation/material-theme-builder](https://github.com/material-foundation/material-theme-builder): Visualize dynamic color and create a custom Material Theme.
-* [mui/material-ui](https://github.com/mui/material-ui): Material UI: Ready-to-use foundational React components, free forever.
-It includes Material UI, which implements Google's Material Design.
+* [mui/material-ui](https://github.com/mui/material-ui): Material UI: Comprehensive React component library that implements Google's Material Design.
+Free forever.
 * [zhanghai/MaterialFiles](https://github.com/zhanghai/MaterialFiles): Material Design file manager for Android
 * [muckSponge/MaterialFox](https://github.com/muckSponge/MaterialFox): A Material Design-inspired userChrome.css theme for Firefox
 * [Dogfalo/materialize](https://github.com/Dogfalo/materialize): Materialize, a CSS Framework based on Material Design